Musheirifa

 Al-Musheirifa (المشيرفة, מושיריפה or מושיירפה) is an Arab village in Israel's Haifa District.
 The village is located in the Wadi Ara area of the northern Triangle, 4 km northeast of Umm al-Fahm.
 Since 1996, it has been under the jurisdiction of the Ma'ale Iron local council.
 In mid-2016 Musheirifa's population was 3472, all of whom are Muslim.
 The village is divided into four neighborhoods: Ighbarieh, El-Manshya, Jabbarin, and the Old Village.
 The inhabitants are largely members of the Ighbarieh clan, which inhabits the upper parts of the village, and the Jabbarin clan, which inhabit the lower parts.
 Bayada was a neighborhood of the village in the past but split from it and became a new village.
 The village has poor infrastructure and, like many other villages in the Wadi Ara region, lacks many social institutions and recreational areas.

 History

 Ottoman and British Mandate periods

-According to local tradition, Musheirifa was established in 1880 by people from nearby Umm al-Fahm.
+In 1517 Musheirifa was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

+Modern Musheirifa was established in the 1860s by people from nearby Umm al-Fahm.
+Partitioned into an Upper and Lower quarters, Musheirifa one of the settlements of the so-called "Fahmawi Commonwealth" established by Hebronite clans belonging to Umm al-Fahm.
+The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
+The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 In the Palestine Exploration Fund's 1882 Survey of Western Palestine, Musheirifa was described as a "very small hamlet on high ground, with a well to the south".